nereaiscamu/LauSens_2022/main/README.md

 ### Requirements

-`Matplotlib, numpy, opencv-python, serial, simple-pyspin, PySimpleGUI, cv2pip install opencv-python` python packages
+`Matplotlib, numpy, opencv-python, serial, simple-pyspin, PySimpleGUI, cv2` python packages

 ### How to use ?